-Judged against most of the other lecturers, who droned along to a set of dry powerpoint slides, his teaching style must have seemed "eccentric" to most of his students.
+Judged against most of the other lecturers, who droned along to a set of dry powerpoint slides, his teaching style must have seemed “eccentric”.
 Instead of a projector he scrawled across the blackboard, full academic gown flowing behind him.
-Where others would stick to a script defined by their slides, Iain's discussions would flow, and loop, and shoot off at seemingly irrelevant tangents, which later turned out to be deeply insightful.
+Where others would stick to a script defined by their slides, Iain’s discussions would flow, and loop, and shoot off at seemingly irrelevant tangents, which later turned out to be deeply insightful.

 But to me, the real gems were the course notes.
 Each week he would hand out what is best described as a non-fiction novella: pages and pages of witty prose complete with hand-drawn diagrams.
 Every point he made or figure he quoted would be referenced in the footnotes, such that on some pages the footnotes made up half the content of the page.

 Typically these footnotes would be references to ancient books or datasheets, but not always.
 Lewis Carroll’s Alice In Wonderland was invoked to debate whether any two events can be truly synchronous; Buridan’s Ass and WWII trench warfare were used to illustrate metastability and there were countless poems and other delighters.

 One footnote that has stuck with me, and I keep stumbling across examples of, discussed the concept of Zero One Infinity in system and software design.
 I forget the original footnote now, but it went something like this:

 Systems should be built to handle exactly one instance of an entity, an infinite number, or none at all.
 Setting an arbitrary limit is foolish and will inevitably be wrong.